JeddCh/SpaiceChallenge/README.md

 - JWT encoding for the login/registration information
 - Better testing methods
 - Allow the editing of nodes other than the leaf nodes
+- Host both server and application on Heroku or an alternative
+- Email response using Sendgrid to notify user of proper registration.